-Sunday mornings in March are special around North Shore.
+Sunday mornings in the spring are special around North Shore.
 Bikers, runners and dog-walkers wake up early so they don’t miss the sun rising over the mountains.
 People slow down to enjoy a cup of coffee or book from a park bench.
 Shopowners and bakers open up their doors to a leisurely crowd of weekenders.
 Spring has arrived with the promise of long warm days.

 Growing up, I was always eager to return home from spring break because I knew the cherry blossom tree would have replaced what was once brown and bare in my front yard.
 Running along the Tennessee River, I am reminded of this memory as I see one beginning to bud off of its frail winter branches.

 The Cherry Blossom, or Sakura, is a beloved Japanese plant that traditionally symbolizes feelings of rejuvenation, hope and renewal.
 As winter turns to spring, the Japanese wait for these blushing beauties to make their appearance, signaling a new season.

 In NorthShore’s Signal Mill, Margaret Armour, owner of I Go Tokyo, works with her business partner, Etsuko Lammon, to educate others about Japanese culture.
 Next to her desk, a cherry blossom sits all year decorating the store with traditional Japanese details that make the I Go Tokyo shopping experience original.